 Merde.
 Nobody must know about Fleur or what I know.
-Harry reached down inside, past the heat and bliss of blue eyes and silver hair, through cold, clear, frozen rage, to the void beneath.
+Harry reached down inside, past the heat and bliss of blue eyes and silver hair, through cold, clear, frozen rage, to that old, familiar void beneath.
 Now you can have me, emptiness.
 Swallow me whole, so there’s nothing to feel or see.

 Snape drew his wand.
 ‘Clear your mind, Potter.
 However you can.’

 Harry let the abyss claw away everything.
-A distant, dazed, emptiness flooded him, as if he drowned in the shadows between the stars.
-Endless lonely moments trickled into it like spilt ink down parchment.
+A distant, dazed, emptiness flooded him and he dwindled into the distance as if he were drowning in the shadows between the shrinking stars.
+Endless solitary moments trickled into it like spilt ink down parchment.

 ‘Legilimens,’ Snape hissed.